CompEvoMetu/adna_tools/README.md

    Define the path for aDNA Tools and for the in-house scripts (use your specific folders):

-   $ ADNA_PATH="/mnt/NAS/projects/YOUR_FOLDER/python/packages/adna_tools/"; export ADNA_PATH
+   ADNA_PATH="/path/to/python/packages/adna_tools/"; export ADNA_PATH
-   $ IN_HOUSE_PYTHON_PATH="/mnt/NAS/projects/YOUR_FOLDER/python/packages/"; export IN_HOUSE_PYTHON_PATH
+   IN_HOUSE_PYTHON_PATH="/path/to/python/packages/"; export IN_HOUSE_PYTHON_PATH
-   $ PEDSIM_PATH="/home/YOUR_FOLDER/ped-sim"; export PEDSIM_PATH
+   PEDSIM_PATH="/path/to/PedSim"; export PEDSIM_PATH

    These lines can be added to the .profile (or .bashrc) file so that at every log-in the variables are automatically created (e.g., cd ~; nano .profile).
-   Note that you will have to install your own version of Ped-Sim and specify its path to the PEDSIM_PATH variable (see last paragraph in 2).
+   Note that you will have to install your own version of PedSim and specify its path to the PEDSIM_PATH variable (see last paragraph in 2).

 ============================================================

-2) HOW TO INSTALL THE ADNA TOOLS PYTHON WHEEL PACKAGE AND PED-SIM:
+2) HOW TO INSTALL THE ADNA TOOLS PYTHON WHEEL PACKAGE AND PEDSIM:

    ADNA TOOLS

-   Location of aDNA Tools package: /mnt/NAS/projects/2019_igor/python/packages/adnaTools-2021.3.22-py3-none-any.whl You can copy the package to the IN_HOUSE_PYTHON_PATH folder you defined earlier and run the pip command from there.
+   Location of aDNA Tools package: /path/to/python/packages/adnaTools-2021.3.22-py3-none-any.whl You can copy the package to the IN_HOUSE_PYTHON_PATH folder you defined earlier and run the pip command from there.

    $ pip3 install --target=$IN_HOUSE_PYTHON_PATH adnaTools-2021.3.22-py3-none-any.whl --upgrade